cokeSchlumpf/openwhisk-chatbot-framework/docs/channels.md

 Each channel may have an `input-` and `output-connector`.
 Additionally a channel may have a `newuser-connector` which is called if a new user needs to be initialized and the channel is required to fetch more user data.

-The Cloud Functions Chatbot Framework already includes connectors for the following channels:
+The framework already includes connectors for the following channels:

 * Facebook - **TODO: Add documentation**